yuzhench/rosbag_process/README.md

      ---> inside of the new folder, there are two subfolder called depth and rgb.

-3. use the rgbd_process to generate
+2. use the rgbd_process to generate
      ---> it will create a result folder

      ---> the final result will in the result_out subfolder

-5. after getting the .npy file, you can then pass the .npy files (both depth and semantic) to kinfu
+3. after getting the .npy files, you can then pass the .npy files (both depth and semantic) to kinfu

    ---> you will run the kinfu and generate the kindu result video.

+   ---> when you run the kinfu, remember to modify the mian() function so that it will load each frame to a folder instead of showing the result video in the screen

+4. if the kinfu show the error message about the data type of the .npy file, try to run the uint8_to_int64.py to change the data type

+5. once you get the frames, you can put them in the same foler and share in the channel